Select a tab to learn more.

 They are each elected to six-year terms and are responsible for setting policy for the port as a public agency.
 Commissioners work part-time and can be reached at their home phone number by calling our front desk at 360.693.3611 for contact information.

-Todd Coleman, as port executive director, manages a staff of more than 100 people involved in day-to-day port operations.
+Todd Coleman, as port chief executive officer, manages a staff of more than 100 people involved in day-to-day port operations.
 Coleman reports directly to the port’s three commissioners.

 Port of Vancouver USA is an economic engine for the entire southwest Washington region.
 The port provides quality jobs, international trade connections, a strong industrial land base and economic stability by producing revenue to our state and local services.